mattdeco/nft-vending-machine/README.md

 ### Step 3: Start the vending machine

 Run `yarn dev`, then navigate to http://localhost:3000.
+Alternatively, run `yarn build && yarn start` if you want to run in Production mode for performance reasons.

 ## Overview of a Transaction